For the 501(c)(3), see Color of Change Education Fund (Nonprofit)

 2016 Presidential Election

 In 2016, Color of Change called upon businesses to boycott the Republican National Convention.
-The organization’s executive director, Rashad Robinson, claimed that any company that gave money to the 2016 RNC was perpetuating “white supremacy.”
+The organization’s former executive director and now president, Rashad Robinson, claimed that any company that gave money to the 2016 RNC was perpetuating “white supremacy.”

 Color of Change has run a large number of campaigns to weaken state-level law enforcement measures.
 Color of Change’s current criminal enforcement policy campaigns seek to end the practices of cash bail and probation.